Navigation skipped

 What are the advantages of having a cash back credit card?

-If you’re looking for a new credit card, you might be wondering why you’d consider a cash back card over other types of cards.
+If you’re looking for a new credit card, you might be wondering why you’d consider a cash back card over other types of rewards cards.

-How to maximize your cash back rewards
+How to maximixe your cash back rewards

-• Consider cash back card offers with annual fees if you want to maximize your earning potential.
-While no-fee cards are great for your budget, those with an annual fee generally have higher earn rates that can generate more cash back for you if you spend enough, which can sometimes cover the fee itself.
+While annual-fee cards have a cost associated with them, they are a great option if you want to maximize your earning potential.
+No-fee cards are great for your budget, but those with an annual fee generally have higher earn rates that can generate more cash back for you if you spend enough, which can sometimes cover the fee itself.
 So, you’ll want to do the math to see which card is right for you.

 How do you redeem cash back rewards?